Art and the Bible home » art » work by Paolo Veronese

 This work is linked to Mark 2:15

-The artist must have felt that the power of the Inquisition was limited in Venice, because he never changed the work.
-But he did give it a less dangerous name: Feast in the House of Levi.
+But Veronese must have felt that the power of the Inquisition was limited in Venice, because he never touched the work again.
+However, he did give it a less dangerous name: Feast in the House of Levi.